Clan Menzies: 15th and 16th centuries

-Another Sir Robert Menzies who was the eighth chief built Weem Castle, near the current Castle Menzies in about 1488.
+Another Sir Robert Menzies, who was the eighth chief, built Weem Castle, near the current Castle Menzies, in about 1488.
 The castle was plundered in 1502 by Stewart of Garth in a dispute over the lands of Fothergill.
 Janet Menzies had married a Stewart about a century earlier, and Garth claimed the lands as part of her tocher, or dowry.
 Menzies appealed to the Crown, and James IV of Scotland found in his favour.
 The king ordered Stewart to make restitution, and erected the Menzies lands into the free barony of Menzies in 1510.
 In 1540 James Menzies of Menzies married Barbara Stewart, daughter of John Stewart, 3rd Earl of Atholl and cousin to Henry Stuart, Lord Darnley, who was the future king.

 17th century and civil war

-During the Wars of the Three Kingdoms despite having royal links and links to the Stewarts the Clan Menzies opposed Charles I and as a result Menzies was harried by James Graham, 1st Marquess of Montrose.
-Montrose sent a messenger to Menzies seeking his support but for whatever reason the messenger was wounded.
+During the Wars of the Three Kingdoms, despite having royal links and links to the Stewarts, the Clan Menzies opposed Charles I and as a result Menzies was harried by James Graham, 1st Marquess of Montrose.
+Montrose sent a messenger to Menzies seeking his support, but for whatever reason the messenger was wounded.
 Montrose retaliated and in the skirmishing the Menzies chief was fatally wounded.
 His son was a Major in the Covenanter army and was killed at the Battle of Inverlochy.
-Menzies families in the north, independent from the chiefs in Perthshire fought on the side of Montrose.
+Menzies families in the north, independent from the chiefs in Perthshire, fought on the side of Montrose.
 Sir Gilbert Menzies of Pitfolds was with Montrose throughout his campaign and was also at the Battle of Inverlochy when his chief's son was killed.

 In 1665 Sir Alexander Menzies was created a Baronet of Nova Scotia.
-Alexander's brother was Colonel James Menzies of Culdares who claimed to have survived no less than nine serious wounds.
+Alexander's brother was Colonel James Menzies of Culdares, who claimed to have survived no fewer than nine serious wounds.
 James is the ancestor of the present chiefs.
 Another of Alexander's brothers was killed at the Battle of Worcester in 1651.

 The chiefs of Clan Menzies opposed the policies of James VII of Scotland (II of England).
-When James was forced from his throne in 1688 the Menzies chiefs supported Mary II of England and Prince William of Orange.
+When James was forced from his throne in 1688, the Menzies chiefs supported Mary II of England and Prince William of Orange.
 However, the clan was again divided as Major Duncan Menzies of Fornock led his men in the Highland charge at the Battle of Killiecrankie in which they defeated Government troops.
-Amongst the Government troops at Killiecrankie were hundreds of their Perthshire kinsmen, who had formed and Independent Highland Company.
-The Menzies Independent Company later fought at the Battle of Cromdale in 1690 where the Jacobites were defeated.
+Amongst the Government troops at Killiecrankie were hundreds of their Perthshire kinsmen, who had formed an Independent Highland Company.
+The Menzies Independent Company later fought at the Battle of Cromdale in 1690, where the Jacobites were defeated.